 Your insurance policy is a legal document valid for a one-year contract, and it renews annually.
 Under this contract, the insurance company agrees to repair or replace your home in the state it was just before there was a loss, subject to certain conditions.

-To get the best rates, consider having a home inspection completed, and establish your insurance history in advance if possible.
+To get the best property insurance rates in Winnipeg, consider having a home inspection completed, and establish your insurance history in advance if possible.
 Be sure to share all information with your Insurance Consultant so that you can take advantage of any special discounts that could be available to you.
 By selecting higher deductibles and taking advantage of those discounts, you’ll be able to get the most affordable premiums.

 Read more ›